UVA-LavaLab/PIMeval-PIMbench/PIMbench/cpp-kmeans/README.md

 #### CPU

-The CPU variant of histogram has been implemented using standard C++ library and OpenMP for parallel execution.
+The CPU variant of K-means has been implemented using standard C++ library and OpenMP for parallel execution.

 #### GPU